Justice League Heroes: Gameplay

 Justice League Heroes features two player cooperative gameplay.
 Seven heroes are initially available to players, with others being unlockable.

 The game features most of the best known superheroes from the DC Universe, including Superman, Batman, and Wonder Woman among others.
 Each level consists of two members of the Justice League battling a variety of villains and their henchmen.
 When the game is being played by a single player, the player can freely switch between playing as either of the two Justice League members at any time.
 In a two player game, the players can only switch which characters they control by mutual consent.
 There was another Justice League game in development from Midway Games that was canceled in 2004 but, according to Warner Bros., this game is unrelated to the current project.

-Upon starting a new game, the player has immediate access to Superman, Batman, Wonder Woman, The Flash, John Stewart, Martian Manhunter, and Zatanna, but more characters and costumes can be unlocked as the game progresses.
+Upon starting a new game, the player has immediate access to Superman, Batman, Wonder Woman, The Flash, John Stewart (Green Lantern), Martian Manhunter, and Zatanna, but more characters and costumes can be unlocked as the game progresses.
 These unlockable characters can only be used on levels in which the players can choose which characters to take whereas the costumes can be used at any time.

 The game has three initial difficulties, Easy, Medium, and Hard, and two unlockable difficulties: Elite and Superhero.
 In each successive difficulty level, enemies do more damage and have more health.